Everything is shit

 “Am I shitting?
 It feels like I’m shitting!”

-Moreover, she goes through all her scenes in a monokini.
-So, if you didn’t know what arachnophilia is, now you definitely will!
+(Oh, and she spends every one of her scenes rocking a monokini.
+So, if you didn’t already know what arachnophilia is, you’re about to find out.)

 Saga: Volume One by Brian K. Vaughan & Fiona Staples